 What are the risks of the test?

 These procedures and tests are important to help the doctor examine you.
 Many exams and tests have risks.
 At times, though unusual, a serious medical condition that is present may not be found in these exams.
-Some of the risks of a colonoscopy are:
+Other risks of Upper GI Endoscopy include:

 - Internal bleeding